MSO Undecidability for Hereditary Classes of Unbounded Clique-Width: Power Graphs

 \begin{theorem} There exists an $\mso$ interpretation $\Theta$ such that $\Theta(\powergraphs)$ contains all square grids. \end{theorem}

-We show Theorem~\ref{theorem:power-graphs} by showing that there exists an $\mso$ interpretation $\Phi$ such that the hereditary closure of $\Phi(\powergraphs)$ contains all bipartite permutation graphs.
-We are then done by Theorem~\ref{theorem:reductions} and Lemma~\ref{lemma:reduction-helper}.
-Indeed, it suffices to show that we can interpret grids in the set $\{D_n \mid n \in \mathbb{N}\}$ as this is contained in $\powergraphs$.
+We show Theorem~\ref{theorem:power-graphs} by showing that there exists an $\mso$ interpretation~$\Phi$ such that the hereditary closure of $\Phi(\powergraphs)$ contains all bipartite permutation graphs.
+We are then done by Theorem~\ref{theorem:reductions} and Proposition~\ref{prop:reduction-helper}.
+Indeed, it suffices to show that we can interpret grids in a subset of $\powergraphs$, and we do this for the set $\{D_n \mid n \in \mathbb{N} \text{ even and } n > 9 \}$.
+We first describe the overall ideas involved in the construction of $\Phi$, and provide the details subsequently.

+We first show that there exists an FO formula $\odd{x}$ such that if $x$ is a number in $D_n$ with $n \ge 9$, then $\odd{x}$ is true if, and only if, $x$ is an odd number.
+With this formula at hand, we can distinguish path edges from clique edges.
+Indeed, an edge is a path edge if, and only if, it has exactly one end point that is odd.
+In $D_n$, the path edges form a simple path of length $n-1$ and, if $n$ is even, then only one of the two end points satisfies $\odd{x}$.
+This allows us to give this simple path an orientation: for each path edge $(x,x+1)$ we can identify the direction $x \rightarrow x+1$.
+The transitive closure of this relation (which is definable in $\mso$), gives us a definition of the natural linear order on $D_n$.

+Once we have defined a linear order $\leq$ on $D_n$, this induces a linear order on the power cliques: namely, a clique $C$ is below $C'$ if the $\leq$-minimal element of $C$ is less than the $\leq$-minimal element of $C'$.
+Indeed, we can also define a successor relation on cliques from this.
+From these, we define a relation that relates a pair $x$ and $y$ precisely if $y$ occurs after $x$ in the linear order $\leq$ and occurs in the power clique that is successor to the power clique containing $x$.
+It is easy to see that the graph induced by this relation contains arbitrarily large bipartite permutation graphs $P_k$ as defined on page~\pageref{bip-perm}.

-We construct a number of auxiliary predicates along the way.
+We now give the details of the construction described above.
+In addition to $\odd{x}$, we need a number of auxiliary predicates along the way.